MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md

 ---

-## Create a run and check the output
+## Step 4: Create a run and check the output

+Create a run and observe that the model uses the file search tool to provide a response to the user's question.

 # [Python](#tab/python)